 This post contains affiliate links.
 Please see our disclosure policy.

-There is something oh so comforting about baking flaky sourdough biscuits.
-This easy sourdough biscuits recipe will fill your kitchen with the most delicious aroma, not mention filling your belly with wonderful homemade comfort food.
-And all with that unique sourdough tang.
+These flaky sourdough biscuits will fill your kitchen with the most delicious aroma, not mention filling your belly with wonderful homemade comfort food.
+This is a sourdough recipe you’ll want to bake on repeat!

 Flaky sourdough biscuits served on a wooden paddle.
 There is a striped dish towel on the left and a small dish of apricot jam and butter.